-Your credit score won't appear on your credit report.
-But (typically for an extra charge) you can order your credit score from one of the two main credit reporting agencies:
+Your credit score won’t appear on your credit report.
+But you can order it from one of the two main credit reporting agencies:

-There are also options for getting your credit score for free.
+There are also companies that provide your credit score for free.

 How knowing your credit score can help